cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.md

                        in all 5-minute segments of a long recording
     - SDNNI         : (ms) Mean of the standard deviation in all 5-minute segments of a long recording

+#### Entropy measures:
+    - SampEn        : (a.u.)
+Sample entropy, which measures the regularity and complexity of a time series
+    - ApEn          : (a.u.)Approximate entropy, which measures the regularity and complexity of a time series

 #### Long range measures:

     - MSE           : First column contains the scale factors, and the second